Stability of black holes with non-minimally coupled scalar hair to the Einstein tensor

 Note that this coordinate transformation covers the BH region for $r>a$ twice.
 Fixing $a>r_h$, the corresponding geometry will cover only the region $r>r_h$ twice.
 Performing the coordinate transformation \eqref{coord_trans}, one finds:

 The corresponding metric is the solution derived in \cite{Korolev:2014hwa}, modulo the form of the $g_{tt}$ component, which was left as an indefinite integral.
-Obviously, a compact object cannot change nature due to a coordinate transformation, thus, the metric (\Ref{2.16}) is just the BH solution \eqref{2.3} written in a ``bad'' coordinate system and was falsely identified as a wormhole.
-This result is in accordance with the findings in \cite{Evseev:2017jek} regarding the absence of static and spherically-symmetric wormhole solutions in Horndeski theory.
+In particular, the integral factor in the $g_{tt}$ component found in \cite{Korolev:2014hwa} can be solved exactly to yield: Obviously, a compact object cannot change nature due to a coordinate transformation, thus, the metric (\Ref{2.16}) is just the BH solution \eqref{2.3} written in a ``bad'' coordinate system and was falsely identified as a wormhole.
+This result is in accordance with the findings in \cite{Evseev:2017jek} regarding the absence of static and spherically-symmetric wormhole solutions in the particular subclass of Horndeski theory.